byu-cpe/ComputingBootCamp/website/_selfpaced/22_tclvivado.md

 1. Write a Tcl script to attach the PROHIBIT property to every SLICE, BRAM, and DSP site in the chip.
 You can do a "get-sites" call to get all sites.
 Look at what comes back and figure out what names you can filter on  (like SLICE*).
 You then attach the property to each thing returned.
 1. Now, remove the property at specific locations (maybe a rectangle or donut shaped area in the middle or corner of the chip.
 1. Run the design through the tools from the command line, start the gui, and observe whether it followed your placement directives.
 Iterate until you figure out how to make it do so.
+For example, can you make it so all the circuitry in your design ends up in a small rectangle in a certain place on the FPGA?
+You won't be able to observe this easily with a 4-bit counter design, you might need a bigger design to be able to observe it...

 ## Mini-project 2
 Create an 'analyze_design' script in Tcl.